Loading the Elevenlabs Text to Speech AudioNative Player...

 • Seizures

-Not only do many alcoholics continue drinking to keep their withdrawal symptoms at bay, but detoxing at home can actually be dangerous.
+Not only do many people who struggle with alcoholism continue drinking to keep their withdrawal symptoms at bay, but detoxing at home can actually be dangerous.
 Stopping alcohol abruptly after chronic, long-term use can result in severe and potentially life-threatening symptoms.
 The safest way to detox is to do so under close medical supervision, so alcoholics should find a trusted medical detox center rather than try to stop drinking on their own.

 Mental Obsession and Lack of Control